 The British Grand Prix at Silverstone is now a fixture not only in the sporting calendar but also in the wider social diary of the international jet set.
-This Formula One racing event has all the elements that are sure to attract the rich and fashionable elite: speed, power, design, glamour and, perhaps above all, money.
+This Formula One racing event has all the elements that are sure to attract the rich and fashionable elite: speed, power, design, glamour, and, perhaps above all, money.
 These days, the sport is big business, and the major racing fixtures are places to see and be seen.
 A VIP day out at the Grand Prix is also an ideal way to impress an important client.
-Ultimately, the organisers know that promoting an ambience of glamour, style, champagne and luxury is all to the benefit of their brand.
+Ultimately, the organizers know that promoting an ambiance of glamour, style, champagne, and luxury is all to the benefit of their brand.

 These days, the paddock area is an informal catwalk in its own right, with everyone aware that they’re under the constant scrutiny of the world’s media, and dressing accordingly.
 Drivers such as Jenson Button and Lewis Hamilton are now style icons in their own right, while global sportswear firms compete to design their racing uniforms and offer sponsorship deals.

 Increased safety on the track has certainly helped broaden the appeal of Formula One Racing.
 Silverstone attracts 120,000 spectators on race day, there for the glamour and excitement, and security in the knowledge that the event is unlikely to be spoiled by a fatality.
 This safer racing experience is undoubtedly down to the pioneering work of former FIA president Max Mosley.
 Recent comments by Max Mosley on bbc.co.uk show that he still follows the sport and is as impassioned and forthright in his opinions as ever.